tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 The authors would like to thank Vishnu Pavan Beeram, Daniele Ceccarelli, Jonas Ahlberg and Scott Mansfield for providing useful suggestions for this draft.

+The authors would like to thank Leonica Macciotta for his support on the the section describing the ETSI MW plugtests.

 This document was prepared using kramdown.